 • Get recommended screenings such as colonoscopies, PAP smears and mammograms.

-• Let your doctor know if you have a family history of cancer.
+• Let your doctor know if there is a family history of cancer.

 SKIN CANCER AFFECTS 1 IN 5 AMERICANS

-By now, most people know that a sunscreen should be used when they are going to be outdoors, even for a short period of time.
+By now, most people know a sunscreen should be used when you are going to be outdoors, even for a short period of time.
 However, not all sunscreens are created equally.
 For maximum protection, oncologists recommend a sun protection factor (SPF) of 30 or greater, regardless of skin color or ethnicity.
-Other recommendations include avoiding tanning beds or sunlamps, and examining your skin — head to toe — every month for any changes.
+Other recommendations include avoiding tanning beds or sunlamps and examining your skin, head to toe, every month for any changes.
 You should also have a doctor examine your skin annually.

 SMOKING AND CANCER